rockyroxana/bike-share-forecast/README.md

 Goals:

 1. Clean, normalize, and describe data
-2. Analyze using an array of ML and Statistical Models *(INPROGRESS)*
+2. Analyze using an array of ML and Statistical Models *(IN PROGRESS)*
 3. Validation

 Contents: